7-Days Uganda Wildlife And Primate Experience Safari

 - All park entrance and activities’ fees and all applicable government taxes

-- Bigodi sanctuary swamp walking safari
+- Bigodi sanctuary swamp and community safari

 - 1 chimpanzee tracking permit per person (Kibale Forest national park)